-Viola player Tilly won the 2020-21 Centre for Music (CfM) Accompanist Scholarship awarded to musicians at UWE Bristol for excellence in classical music.
+Viola player Tilly won a Centre for Music (CfM) Accompanist Scholarship awarded to musicians at UWE Bristol for excellence in classical music.

 Tilly is currently preparing an exciting repertoire with CfM classical accompanist Alison Howell.
-We can’t wait to stream and record their performance in the coming month.
+We can’t wait to stream and record their performance.

 In 2012 Tilly became a member of Paraorchestra and performed with them and Coldplay at the London 2012 Paralympic Closing Ceremony.

 She is still a member of Paraorchestra and enjoys regular projects and concerts with them including Glastonbury Festival, Womad Festival and a recent documentary on Sky Arts.
 Tilly has been a member of the Delphi Quartet since her time at Chethams.
 They are junior fellows for the Aberystwyth Music Festival and have performed across the UK and Europe.
 Tilly also plays with bands across many genres on the electric violin.

 Tilly is currently studying a masters in Music Therapy at UWE Bristol.

 In this video Tilly is playing viola for a 'Childish Gambino' cover.

 What is the CfM Accompanist Scholarship?